edgonzalesjr/Snort-Intrusion-Detection-System/README.md

 - Created and implemented custom and community based Snort rules to detect network threats.
 - Managed and updated Snort configurations and rule paths effectively.
-- Verified Snort’s functionality and performance in a live environment.
+- Verified Snort’s functionality and performance in a virtual environment.
 - Utilized command-line tools to filter and detect network traffic.
 - Alerts were triggered by the ICMP traffic, SSH authentication attempts, and nmap scans.